Kareenabalwani/React/README.md

    - **Props**: Used to pass data from parent to child components.
    - **State**: A special React object to manage dynamic data that can change over time.
    - **Functional Components**: Simpler components written as functions.
 These make it easier to use hooks like `useState` and `useEffect`.
-   - **Lifecycle Methods**: Functions that are invoked at different stages of a component’s life cycle (like mounting, updating, and unmounting).
    - **React Hooks**:
      - `useState`: For managing state within functional components.
      - `useEffect`: For handling side effects like API calls, subscriptions, etc.